Limnoria/Limnoria-doc/develop/advanced_plugin_testing.rst

 ``test``.
 When adding helper methods in this class, they should start with something else.

-We recommend keeping each test method short and targeted to a specific feature, so that running the test file will clearly show which checks passed or failed.
-It is fine to give test methods longer, more specific names (e.g. ``testOnlyRespondToRegisteredUsers``) to achieve this.
+When writing your actual test methods, we recommend keeping each one short and targeted towards a specific feature.
+This will allow you to easily find which checks failed just by looking at a failed test's name, instead of having to sort through line numbers inside ``test.py``.
+To keep test functions unambiguous, it is fine to give them longer, more specific names to compensate (e.g. ``testOnlyRespondToRegisteredUsers`` instead of ``testRegistered``).

 Including Extra Setup
 ---------------------